RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 * First, I took everything apart, while keeping the electronic leads (those which had already been soldered) intact.
 I needed to do this so I could see where each wire was going.
 * Next, I labeled the back of each ESC switch with its corresponding ESC number.
 I did not want to go through the disassembly step again!
 The Brother P-Touch label maker was perfect for this step.
 * Finally, I followed the ESC calibration steps _while ignoring the behavior of the motors_.
 For example, turning on ESC1 caused the motors connected to ESC1 (port) _and_ ESC2 (vertical) to spin.
-I ignored the motors while plowing through OpenROV's written calibration directions.
+I ignored the motors while plowing through OpenROV's written calibration steps.

 ###Modified Calibration Steps
 Here are the OpenROV calibration steps, with slight tweaks based on my personal experience.